 Many reference works include primary source documents as part of their appendices or supplementary materials.
 Credo's Academic and Complete Core Collections contain many of these primary sources, and we've created this LibGuide to help you find and use them more easily.

-To find primary sources, simply select the subject or format you are interested in from the tabs and drop-down menus.
-Note that many primary sources can be used across different disciplines, so be sure to check out related subjects and all the formats to use this guide most effectively.
+To find primary sources, simply select the subject or format you are interested in from the tabs.
+Note that many primary sources can be used across different disciplines, so be sure to check out related subjects to use this guide most effectively.

 For more information about evaluating primary sources, you can suggest that your students visit RUSA's "Primary Sources on the Web: Finding, Evaluating, Using" online resource or ask a librarian.